domenicquirl/comprehensive-rust/src/cargo.md

 <details>

 - On Debian/Ubuntu, you can also install Cargo, the Rust source and the [Rust formatter] via `apt`.
-However, this gets you an outdated rust version and may lead to unexpected behavior.
+However, this gets you an outdated Rust version and may lead to unexpected behavior.
 The command would be:

   ```shell